FFmpeg/FFV1/ffv1.md

 #### alternative state transition table

-The alternative state transition table has been build using iterative minimization of frame sizes and generally performs better than the default.
+The alternative state transition table has been built using iterative minimization of frame sizes and generally performs better than the default.
 To use it, the coder_type MUST be set to 2 and the difference to the default MUST be stored in the parameters.
 The reference implementation of FFV1 in FFmpeg uses this table by default at the time of this writing when Range coding is used.

 ```
   0, 10, 10, 10, 10, 16, 16, 16, 28, 16, 16, 29, 42, 49, 20, 49,